The Gleason Score for Prostate Cancer. How is prostate cancer assessed?

 Urologists combine these two assessments, along with other information such as your PSA reading and family history, to understand your personal risk of aggressive and clinically significant prostate cancer and then discuss the best treatment for you.

 Staging is a measure of how large the growth of cancer cells is and how far it has spread within or outside of the prostate.
 This is called the TNM stage of your disease.
 The T stage of your disease is a measure of the tumour itself, the N stage, is an assessment of any spread of the disease to lymph nodes in your pelvis and M stage refers to any spread beyond the prostate into other organs in your body.

-Your staging is described as T1 to T4, using the following measures:
+Staging is described as T1 to T4, using the following measures:

-- T1: this indicates that the prostate cancer is small and confined to the prostate gland.
+- T1: indicates that the prostate cancer is small and confined to the prostate gland.
 The cancerous cells are too small to show up on a diagnostic imaging test and during a Digital Rectal Examination (DRE), your urologist cannot feel the tumour.